 - Awards Committee: responsible for selecting nominations for the IEEE and AESS Awards in the domain of avionics, and conducting a selection based on ASP established standards and procedures.
 Chair: Roberto Sabatini; Kathleen Kramer

 - Journal Publications Liaison Committee: responsible for establishing and sustaining a joint work program with the avionics systems streams of the IEEE Transactions on Aerospace and Electronic Systems (TAES) and for the AESS Systems (SYS) Magazine and other high-impact journals in the domain.
-Chair: Roberto Sabatini; Erik Blasch, Aloke Roy, Giancarmine Fasano, Kathleen Kramer, David Brown, Omar Garciacrespillo
+Chair: Roberto Sabatini; Erik Blasch, Aloke Roy, Giancarmine Fasano, Kathleen Kramer, Omar Garciacrespillo

 - Nomination and Elections Committee: responsible for the process of nomination of Panel Chair and Vice-Chair, IEEE Senior Members and Fellows, and maintaining the process for selection of Avionics System Panel members with the concurrence of the current ASP Chair.